 Click on the “Talk They Hear You” logo for additional parent resources from the Substance Abuse and Mental Health Administration.

 The recent increase in vaping among teens and young adults is cause for concern.
 The Partnership to End Addiction has provided this Parent Toolkit for you.
 Inside the guide you will find answers to the questions: What is vaping?
 Is vaping safe? and What should parents know?
 This toolkit is also available in Spanish.

-Click the image of the parent guide to download the PDF.
+Download the parent guide PDF.

 Talking to your teen about prescription drug safety will empower them to start building life-long habits that can protect themselves and others.
 The Take Meds Seriously Oregon website has trusted tips for safe use, safe storage, and safe disposal of prescription medication.
 It also includes a listing of locations where unused over-the-counter or prescription medications can be safely disposed in Central Oregon.

-Click the Take Meds Seriously Oregon logo to visit that website.
+Visit the Take Meds Seriously Oregon website.